-Overtraining is a term that is often used in the fitness world, but what does it actually mean?
+Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 What does it mean to have trained too much?